 Familiarise yourself with the technology and relevant skills required

 Some essential skills that are really important in cyber security include risk management, data privacy, and understanding cloud systems.
+The skills you need might also depend on the specific area you’re working in, for example, Supply Chain Cybersecurity.
 Those with any previous, demonstrable experience of these in the workplace will be in a great position to get started with cyber security.

 Get some hands-on experience

 It’s pretty easy to build a little set-up at home – all you need to do is sign up to Amazon Web Services (AWS) or Microsoft Azure and start playing around with it.
 These two pieces of software will likely be used in any cyber security role, so having some familiarity with how they work and what you can do with them will put you in good stead in any cyber security role.

 There are many courses that you can sign up to that cover all aspects of cyber security – from the cyber security landscape, giving you a broad overview of the world of cyber security, to advanced cyber security training that will take your knowledge and understanding to another level.

 There are even courses that focus on teaching cyber security – so if you’re looking for something entirely different and want to focus your energies on teaching the next generation, then you can learn all the fundamentals there.